Joecstarr/joe-starr.com/content/speaking/research/comp_talk/index.md

 ## Rational Number (continued fraction)

-The rational number for a twist vector is computed by taking the twist vector as a finite continued fraction that is:
+The rational number for a twist vector is computed by taking the twist vector as a finite continued fraction, that is:
 $$\LB a\ b\ c\RB=c+\frac{1}{b+\frac{1}{a}}$$

 {{<  slides/admonition type="Example" title="Twist Vector to rational number" >}}